TalhaSaeed07/Line-Follower-Robot/README.md

 IR Sensors to detect the line path

-DC Motors with motor driver (e.g., L298N) for movement
+DC Motors with motor driver (L298N) for movement

 Adjustable PID Constants (Kp, Ki, Kd) for tuning performance